Holiday Harbor Marina

 Marina Del Ray Harbor Patrol

 Marina Harbor Anchorage

 Marina Del Rey Hotel & Marina

 Marina del Rey

-Just 22 miles offshore, Santa Catalina Island is an easy day passage from LA.
-With its rich history, a Catalina Island cruise is a must-do for any West coast cruiser.
-The Island was once owned by William Wrigley Jr., who developed Avalon as a resort town, and brought the Chicago Cubs there for spring training from the ‘30s to the ‘50s.
+Just 22 miles offshore, Catalina Island is an easy day passage from LA.
+With its rich history, a Catalina Island cruise is a must-do for any West Coast cruiser.
+The island was once owned by William Wrigley Jr., who developed Avalon as a resort town, and brought the Chicago Cubs there for spring training from the ‘30s to the ‘50s.
 Two Harbors and Avalon are the main harbors, and contain moorings for visiting boaters.
-Both kayaking and scuba diving are popular around the island.
+Both kayaking and SCUBA diving are popular around the island.

 Whale watching in Santa Monica Bay is a must for anyone visiting the area.
 You will see whales, dolphins, sea birds, seals, and sea lions just offshore.
-Hard to believe but you can really have all of this just a few miles away from one of the biggest cities in the country.
+It is incredible to think that you can have all of this just a few miles away from one of the biggest cities in the world.
 Whether you are looking to spend a few hours or the whole day on a boat, you will be sure to see an incredible variety of marine life during your cruise.
 Don’t forget your camera!

 A cruise up the Malibu Coast is a great way to spend an afternoon on the water.
 You will see beautiful beaches, marine life, and spectacular homes, many of which are owned by Hollywood celebrities.
 The historic Adamson House is a must see while on your cruise.
 Make sure you allow time to stop in Paradise Cove as well for incredible snorkeling, paddle boarding, and drinks at the famous Paradise Cove Restaurant.